De Guzman vs. Court of Appeals

 Doctrines

-- Weight of Denial — Denial, if unsubstantiated by clear and convincing evidence, is a negative and self-serving evidence which has no weight in law and cannot be given greater evidentiary value over the testimony of credible witnesses who testified on affirmative matters.
+- Weight of Denial as Evidence — A bare denial, if unsubstantiated by clear and convincing evidence, is a negative and self-serving declaration that has no probative weight and cannot be given greater evidentiary value than the testimony of credible witnesses who testify on affirmative matters.
+The Court relied on this principle to discredit petitioner's defense.

 Key Excerpts